-Lightweight Concrete is only permitted in cast-in-place s and barrier parapets.
+Lightweight Concrete is only permitted in cast-in-place deck slabs and barrier parapets of girder and beam spans.
 Use lightweight concrete that conforms to the requirements of the Sand Lightweight Concrete Special Provision in Exhibit 5.
 When calculating dead loads, include a minimum allowance of 7 pounds per cubic foot for reinforcing steel.